elovalo/elovalo/README.md

     blender libav-tools

-To be able to program the microcontroller, you'll need the programmer hardware and `avrude` package.
+To be able to program the microcontroller, you'll need the programmer hardware and `avrdude` package.

 ## Building in Eclipse